-The Context for Development
+5. The Context for Development

-Next to the Kilsyth Hills and Campsie Fells Map 2 shows Carron Valley Forest and reservoir in context within the Carron Valley a location that evokes the atmosphere of a Highland glen does it?
-We are not trying to be like the highlands - we are in the lowlands and that should be celebrated.
+Next to the Kilsyth Hills and Campsie Fells Map 2 shows Carron Valley Forest and reservoir in context within the Carron Valley, a location that evokes the atmosphere of a Highland glen.
 It has a small community of local residents in the valley and along the minor roads leading to the forest.
 Four Local Authorities have boundaries within, or adjacent to, Carron Valley forest.
 North Lanarkshire and Stirling Councils have already contributed to access improvements within the forest, and Falkirk Council has funded a crossing of the ford on the Tak Ma Doon road, and West Dumbarton is the fourth authority.
 It is important that any developments and infrastructure are in keeping with the current sense of place and the vision.
-Please clarify this because it sounds like you are putting dampers on an already weak vision.
 There is the opportunity for landscape improvements both through the continued work on the forest design plan and smaller scale next to trails and the car parks.
-There is potential for better promotion of the site in with other visitor provision in the area and through events.
+There is potential for increased better promotion of the site as a recreational destination, in line with other visitor provision in the area, and through the development and marketing of events.